inaki-ortizdelandaluce/iqm-assignment/README.md

 ## Goal
 The goal of the assignment is to implement an HTTP Server which simply echoes a message upon every input request, dockerise the resulting software and implement a reverse proxy in Docker Compose to route the incoming requests depending on the resource path.

 Hereafter, I will list the different technical solutions proposed and will also detail the steps to be followed to reproduce the expected behaviour of the infrastructure.
 I have implemented solutions in two different programming languages, Java and Python, to take the chance to show different technical skills I may have, and to allow for further disgression on different topics like scalability, robustness and automation.
-The Java approach is slightly more complex, also due to the own complexity of the language, while the Python one goes straight to the point.
+The Java approach is slightly more complex, also due to the own complexity and verbosity of the language, while the Python one goes straight to the point.

 ## Step 1.
 Build an HTTP Echo Server